chandranshubhardwaj0907/BollywoodBox/README.md

-BoolhywoodBox
+BollywoodBox
-BoolhywoodBox is a stylish and responsive movie dashboard application showcasing a curated list of Indian films.
+BollywoodBox is a stylish and responsive movie dashboard application showcasing a curated list of Indian films.
 Built using Next.js and Tailwind CSS, it displays movie ratings, comments, and individual movie details — all wrapped in a clean, interactive UI.

 📌 Features
 📊 Dashboard with movie stats (Total Movies, Total Comments, Avg Rating)